 - App ratings: The ADT Pulse app and the Vivint Smart Home app have good ratings from both iPhone and Android users.

 - Long-term contracting: Neither company offers month-to-month contracting.

 Now I want to point out the main ways that ADT and Vivint differ.

-- Installation: You’ll install your ADT system yourself, while Vivint requires that you use a professional.
+- Installation: You’ll install your ADT system yourself, while Vivint requires that you use a professional on the house.

 - Billing: While ADT makes you pay for your equipment upfront, you’ll pay for your Vivint system in monthly installments.

 - Professional monitoring: ADT requires that you do 24/7 professional monitoring with all of its systems, while Vivint lets you choose between self-monitoring or professional monitoring.

 ADT vs. Vivint System Components

 As you can see, the ADT Video Package and the Vivint Basic Security System have a lot in common.
 Both systems include motion, entry, and glass break sensors, smart locks, indoor cameras, and video doorbells.
 The ADT package also comes with a keyring remote so you can arm or disarm your system without the app, while Vivint throws in an alarm, panel, and smoke and C.O monitor.
 Three cheers for environmental monitoring!

 ADT vs. Vivint Installation